 Moving to digital products may seem like a better, greener way to consume media—requiring less paper and transportation—but our digital technology use is now responsible for about 4% of global CO2 emissions and growing: As more people around the world move to digital forms of communication, with video projected to represent 80% of online traffic, that environmental impact will continue to grow.— Christopher Marquis, Do You Know Your Virtual Environmental Footprint?

-To account for the internet’s massive environmental impact, we need new strategy, design, and build processes with environmental conservation and performance-based web and usability standards at their core.
+To account for the internet’s massive environmental impact, including its rising digital emissions, we need new strategy, design, and build processes with environmental conservation and performance-based web and usability standards at their core.
 Enter sustainable web design.

 Sustainable web design is characterized by a few key components:

 - Lean and fast-loading web pages

 - Renewable energy-powered green hosting